Nolte: Chattanooga Beheading of Virgin Mary Statue Is Latest Attack on Catholic Church

 The Virgin was not white as She is usually seen in holy pictures.
 I could not determine the color of Her skin, but She was of incomparable beauty.
 She was barefoot and had a seamless white dress, and also a white veil on Her head.
 Her hands were clasped together on Her breast, and Her fingers pointed to the sky.
 Later, I was told that I was in the dining room.

-Depictions of Marry, even of the Holy Family, as everything but Middle Eastern — as white, Mexican, and black reach back hundreds and hundreds of years.
+Depictions of Mary, even of the Holy Family, as everything but Middle Eastern — as white, Mexican, and black reach back hundreds and hundreds of years.

 Further, you can find depictions of the Holy Family that pick up the nuances of various cultures within a certain skin color.